ericjohns55/MatrixClock/README.md

 **Print Environment Data**: This sends all the time and weather information that could be displayed on the screen to your phone.

+## Todo List
+**Scheduled Texts for Environment Information**: Configure a time in the config file to send a text to the user including weather information.
+Maybe also configure the message that is sent and make separate days and times it can be sent at.

+**Background Color/Images**: Allow the user to do a 64x64 background image or background color for each clock face.